jgerhart/Secronom-Zombies/secronom/README.txt

 ~  CITY ZED REBALANCES (tweaked the stats of tendril, blade and spider zombies, for early game balance) ~  SHAPESHIFTER REWORKS (now much more deadly with improved abilities)

+-  UNKNOWN RACES REWORK (removed the wandering portal "???".
+Unknown creatures now spawn in the wild)